CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ## Step3: Data upload

 To upload encrypted data in SD Connect it is suffiecint to use the **drag and drop function** (files or datasets less then 100 GB) in the browser page.
 Once the upload has started, a progress bar will visulize the status of the upload.
-For bigger datasets or files, you can upload files programmatically  or folders use the clients described later.
+For bigger datasets or files, **you can upload files programmatically** using the clients described later below.

 If you did not create a buket yet, the user interface will automatically create a buket named: upload-nnnnnnnnnnnnn.
 Note that **it is not possible to rename buckets**.